Sergiorq1/Sergiorq1/README.md

 - 👋 Hi, I’m @Sergiorq1
-- 👀 I’m interested in Full-stack dev
+- 👀 Full-stack dev and cloud
-- 🌱 I’m currently learning Flutter and AWS
+- 🌱 I’m currently learning AWS and vim
-- 💞️ I’m looking to collaborate on Open Source Projects or work on projects with other passionate devs
+- 💞️ I’m looking to collaborate on Open Source Projects or work on projects with other passionate devs, hmu
 - 📫 Let's Chat! always looking to meet new people Linkedin: https://www.linkedin.com/in/sergio-rodriguez-quiroz/

 <!---